abylaikhanm/abylaikhanm.github.io/_pages/about.md

 > June 5, 2020: Started research @ [Unsteady...](https://m3-learning.com/)

-> August 24, 2020: Started my Bachelor of Science Degree in Computer Science and Business @ Lehigh University 👨‍💻
+> August, 2023: Started my Bachelor of Science Degree in Computer Science and Business @ Lehigh University 👨‍💻

+> June, 2023: Won a 5000$ grant and was recognized as Top-3 SpaceTech Startup on the Central Asia Venture Forum

-> May 25, 2020: Graduated from Nazarbayev Intellectual School of Physics and Mathematics Direction in Kokshetau, Kazakhstan 🇰🇿
+> May, 2023: Graduated from Nazarbayev Intellectual School of Physics and Mathematics Direction in Kokshetau, Kazakhstan 🇰🇿